LiorKGOW/To_Do_React_Node.js_Express/README.md

 *Changing the Server side's port in this file: [ToDoServer.js](https://github.com/LiorKGOW/To_Do_React_Node.js_Express/blob/main/ToDoServer/ToDoServer.js) (line 10)*

 ### What Would I Add Next
+* Find a way to run the application with a single CLI window running both the server and the client (maybe [Lerna](https://lerna.js.org/))
 * `status state` attribute of the ToDos, which would indicate the state of the ToDo "Done" / "In Progress" / "ToDo" the users can also change in the UI
 * `Read action` to inspect a specific ToDo in an open modal feature or maybe by using React Router
 * `Drag & Drop` action to change the order of the ToDos in the UI